trustmaster/photos/content/post/fuji-kawaguchiko-shojiko.md

 ## Shojiko

 Shojiko is around 30 minutes by bus from the Kawaguchiko station.
-There is only 1 hotel there, 1 restaurant, and 1 conbini which is 1 km away from the hotel.
+There was almost no trace of civilization around our hotel there, only 1 restaurant, and 1 conbini 1 km away from the hotel.
 We were not quite sure if it was worth it, but the tourist forums promised us the best views on Fuji.
 Let's see.

 {{<photo caption="If you go now, you can see Fuji-san upside down - said the old gentleman at the reception" src="https://lh3.googleusercontent.com/pw/AIL4fc-bYmYn9ekMPRX1iE40bi3_ebkr9zcsU9EgdleNY186cubPYv-iy1133FUC5ahUi-wgMssI89uCfckdZNCbx2j5qnRAHhr0A0GRGYk0aarvBp4xhUJ4ush_pTMmaJnAUTDxeJ1l4T7KqwhA7FpV-2-VFg=w4898-h3265-no" thumb="https://lh3.googleusercontent.com/pw/AIL4fc-bYmYn9ekMPRX1iE40bi3_ebkr9zcsU9EgdleNY186cubPYv-iy1133FUC5ahUi-wgMssI89uCfckdZNCbx2j5qnRAHhr0A0GRGYk0aarvBp4xhUJ4ush_pTMmaJnAUTDxeJ1l4T7KqwhA7FpV-2-VFg=w1680-h1120-s" width="840" height="560" src-width="4898" src-height="3265" >}}